utshabnc/star-health-t3/src/components/HospitalOwners/StaticAndAPIFiles/README.txt

 Convert to API data:
 1: Copy the file at StaticAndAPIFiles/processJSONModuleAPI.txt to the HospitalOwners folder and rename it processJSON.tsx.
 2: To finalize, delete the StaticAndAPIFiles folder and processedData.json from the hospital owners folder.

+Warnings:
+you will get errors if:
+1: you forget to rename the backup files to a .txt extension
+2: unneeded large files are not erased, eg. the data.json file.